opensearch-project/documentation-website/_field-types/index.md

 # Mappings and field types

-You can define how documents and their fields are stored and indexed by creating a _mapping_.
-The mapping specifies the list of fields for a document.
-Every field in the document has a _field type_, which defines the type of data the field contains.
-For example, you may want to specify that the `year` field should be of type `date`.
-To learn more, see [Supported field types]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/index/).

-If you're starting to build out your cluster and data, you may not know exactly how your data should be stored.
-In those cases, you can use dynamic mappings, which tell OpenSearch to dynamically add data and its fields.
-However, it is important to note that dynamic mappings can have performance implications, especially for large datasets or high-volume indexing operations.

-While dynamic mappings provide convenience and flexibility, it is generally recommended to use explicit mappings whenever possible.
-With explicit mappings, you define the exact structure and data types of your fields upfront, enforcing a consistent standard across your data.
-This approach not only ensures data integrity but also optimizes performance by allowing OpenSearch to efficiently store and query your data.
+Mappings define how documents and their fields are stored and indexed in OpenSearch.
+You can specify field types (for example, `year` as `date`) to ensure efficient storage and querying.
+While dynamic mappings automatically add data and fields, explicit mappings are recommended for enforcing consistent data structures and optimizing performance, especially for large datasets or high-volume indexing operations.

-If you know exactly what types your data falls under and want to enforce that standard, then you should use explicit mappings.
-Even if you are unsure about your data structure initially, it is advisable to switch to explicit mappings once you have a better understanding of your data to avoid potential performance issues and maintain data consistency.
+Explicit mappings allow you to define the exact structure and data types of your fields upfront, ensuring data integrity and efficient storage and querying.
+Even if you are unsure about your data structure initially, it is advisable to switch to explicit mappings once you have a better understanding of your data to avoid potential performance issues and maintain consistency.

-For example, if you want to indicate that `year` should be of type `text` instead of an `integer`, and `age` should be an `integer`, you can do so with explicit mappings.
-By using dynamic mapping, OpenSearch might interpret both `year` and `age` as integers.

-This documentation provides an example for how to create an index mapping and how to add a document to it that will get `ip_range` validated.
+For example, with explicit mappings, you can ensure that year is treated as text and age as an integer, preventing OpenSearch from interpreting both as integers through dynamic mapping.

 ## Dynamic mapping